The South Florida DX

 frequency, the group quickly migrated to the new and

-establish a repeater site on the channel 4 TV tower through
+establish a new repeater on the channel 4 TV tower through

 one of our members W4WJ.
 This site served the club for